Teens in our Square Dance activity.

 In the Kiwanis Club of Merced, we have young adult groups that flourish at all levels of school.
 The Key Club or the KIWIN Clubs are sub sets of the Adult Kiwanis clubs in High Schools.
 The Senior members of the Kiwanis clubs set up an atmosphere of having young people learn to govern themselves as the actual activity that we promote.
 Kids flock to join because the organization is made up of their peers.
 Leadership is elected from within their peer group and the required Kiwanis members in attendance are only there as a mentors for proper guidance.

 As a youngster, I learned to Square Dance while I was a Jr. in High School.
 The local college Square Dance club, “The Poly Twirlers”, had lessons which were open to the public.
 I joined (a no brainer for me).
-By my Senior year, I was learning to call.
+In my Senior year, I started learning to call.
 The year after I had graduated High School, I became the Caller for the Poly Twirlers.

 Since the Poly Twirlers was a College Club activity, there was the required adviser (who by-the-way, was a Square Dancer) that was responsible for club guidance.
 The club itself was run by existing members of the Poly Twirlers.
 Independence was the key theme here.